Meet the Inclusive Excellence Team

 Director of Education and Training

-Yesenia Merino, PhD, MPH, is director of inclusive excellence education and training, where she develops research projects related to inclusion in academic public health, teaches about structural racism and health, and delivers trainings on inclusion and antiracism and engages partners throughout university and local communities to improve the inclusive environment at the Gillings School.
-An alumna of Health Behavior, she conducts mixed methods research on institutional racism and health.
+Yesenia Merino, PhD, MPH, is director of inclusive excellence education and training, where she conducts mixed methods research on institutional racism and academic public health, teaches about structural racism and health, and delivers trainings on inclusion and antiracism to improve the inclusive environment at the Gillings School.